Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Inning Mercy Rule: Pool Play & Playoffs

-10U-14U: 5 runs per half inning, plus the runs that finish the play.
-Last inning no limit.
+10U-12U: 5 runs per half inning, plus the runs that finish the play.
+No run limit in the declared last inning.

-16U: 8 runs per half inning, plus the runs that finish the play.
-Last inning no limit.
+14U-18U: 8 runs per half inning, plus the runs that finish the play.
+No run limit in the declared last inning.

 Inning Mercy Rule: Medal Games